kyegomez/swarms/docs/swarms/structs/sequential_workflow.md

 def run(self) -> None:
 ```

 This method executes the tasks in the workflow sequentially.
-It checks if a task is a `Flow` instance and handles the flow of data between tasks accordingly.
+It checks if a task is a `Agent` instance and handles the agent of data between tasks accordingly.

 #### `arun()`